c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 - Semantic macros
 - Value methods
 - Gradual contracts
-- Built in error handling
+- Built-in error handling
 - Dynamic interfaces
 - Operator overloading

 ## D

-D is an incredibly extensive language, it covers anything C++ does and adds much more.
+D is an incredibly extensive language.
+It covers anything C++ does and adds much more.
 D manages this with much fewer syntactic quirks than C++.
 It is a strong, feature-rich language.